-On 12 August 2014, Parliament enacted a law establishing a tax and customs control in the free economic zone of Crimea and the specifics of carrying out operations on the temporarily occupied territory of Ukraine, effective from 27 September 2014.
+On 12 August 2014, the Parliament enacted a law establishing a tax and customs control in the free economic zone of Crimea and the specifics of carrying out operations on the temporarily occupied territory of Ukraine, effective from 27 September 2014.
 The law provides for the creation of a free economic zone in the territory of Crimea and the City of Sevastopol.
 The free economic zone is established for a period of 10 years from the effective date of the law.
 Development and management of the free economic zone are entrusted to a special managing company, the creation and activity of which are regulated by the Cabinet of Ministers.

-As a result of the illegal occupation of Crimea and the City of Sevastopol, the Ukrainian economy has lost the benefit of a large number of private and state-owned assets and property (such as the Sevastopol Naval Base and local oil and gas assets, including all assets held in storage) in the region.
+As a result of the illegal occupation of Crimea, the Ukrainian economy has lost the benefit of a large number of private and state-owned assets and property (such as the Sevastopol Naval Base and local oil and gas assets, including all assets held in storage) in the region.
 In addition, the estimated costs of resettlement of the IDPs, as well as those who have left Crimea and the City of Sevastopol as a result of the occupation, are significant.
-Although it is not possible to accurately calculate the extent of the impact the illegal occupation of Crimea and the City of Sevastopol has had on Ukraine's GDP, Ukraine estimates that the region contributed approximately 2.9 per cent., 3.1 per cent. and 3.0 per cent. of total GDP in 2011, 2012 and 2013, respectively.
-Information for 2014, 2015 and 2016 is not available due to the illegal occupation of Crimea and the City of Sevastopol.
+Although it is not possible to accurately calculate the extent of the impact the illegal occupation of Crimea has had on Ukraine's GDP, Ukraine estimates that the region contributed approximately 2.9 per cent., 3.1 per cent. and 3.0 per cent. of total GDP in 2011, 2012 and 2013, respectively.
+Information since 2014 is not available due to the illegal occupation of Crimea.

-Conflict in certain parts of the Donetsk and Luhansk regions
+Conflict in, and the temporary occupation of, territories in the Donetsk and Luhansk regions

 Following the removal from power of President Yanukovych in February 2014, government buildings were forcibly occupied by Russia-backed illegal armed formations.
 These events prompted the Ukrainian Government to launch military and anti-terrorist operations against the Russia-backed illegal armed formations.
 Such operations are continuing as at the date of this Prospectus, and a significant part of the Donetsk and Luhansk regions is still outside Ukrainian Government control.
-These territories, including the Ukraine-Russia border passing through them, are now under the de-facto control of Russia-backed illegal armed formations and while Ukraine has no control over the aforementioned border, Russia permits movement of goods and people across the border without reference to the Ukrainian authorities.
+These territories, including the Ukraine-Russia border passing through them, are now under the de-facto control of the Russia-backed illegal armed formations and while Ukraine has no control over the aforementioned border, Russia permits movement of goods and people across the border without reference to the Ukrainian authorities.

-Since mid-February 2015, the geographic position of the military front line east and north of Donetsk and Luhansk has not been altered.
+Since mid-February 2015, the geographic position of the military front line east and north of Donetsk and Luhansk has not been altered significantly.
 The OSCE Special Monitoring Mission promptly reports ceasefire violations.

-The conflict in certain parts of the Donetsk and Luhansk regions remains complicated and unresolved, and Russia-backed illegal armed formations continue to operate in such areas and to restrict the freedom of movement of the OSCE Special Monitoring Mission.
-In addition, Russia-backed illegal armed formations continue to block the activities of the ICRC and other international governmental and non-governmental humanitarian organisations within certain parts of the Donetsk and Luhansk regions.
-Hundreds of Ukrainian citizens have been captured and continue to be illegally detained in certain parts of the Donetsk and Luhansk regions, despite Ukraine's attempts to establish an exchange process.
-There is no proper political system in the certain parts of the Donetsk and Luhansk regions since March 2014 there have not been any local elections in such areas that have complied with Ukrainian legislation or OSCE standards.
+The conflict in, and temporary occupation of, territories in Donetsk and Luhansk regions remain complicated and unresolved, and Russia-backed illegal armed formations continue to operate in such areas and to restrict the freedom of movement of the OSCE Special Monitoring Mission.
+In addition, Russia-backed illegal armed formations continue to block the activities of the ICRC and other international governmental and non-governmental humanitarian organisations within.
+Hundreds of Ukrainian citizens have been captured and continue to be illegally detained in temporary occupied territories of Donetsk and Luhansk regions, despite Ukraine's attempts to establish an exchange process.
+There is no proper political system in the temporary occupied territories of Donetsk and Luhansk regions since March 2014 there have not been any local elections in such areas that have complied with Ukrainian legislation or OSCE standards.